-SANTA FE, New Mexico – The New Mexico chapter of Moms Demand Action for Gun Sense in America, a part of Everytown for Gun Safety, today applauded the Senate Judiciary Committee for advancing Senate Bill 5, legislation to enact an extreme risk law in New Mexico.
-The committee vote comes on the heels of the New Mexico chapter’s advocacy day, where nearly 40 Moms Demand Action volunteers spent the day at the Roundhouse meeting with lawmakers and urging them to pass extreme risk protection order legislation.
+SANTA FE, N.M. – The New Mexico chapter of Moms Demand Action for Gun Sense in America, a part of Everytown for Gun Safety, today applauded the New Mexico Senate for passing Senate Bill 5, legislation to enact an extreme risk law in New Mexico.
+The bill now moves on to the House chamber for consideration.

-Extreme risk laws have been proven to save lives – especially reducing suicide.
+On Tuesday, amid a winter snowstorm, the New Mexico chapter of Moms Demand Action held their annual advocacy day where nearly 40 volunteers spent the day at the Roundhouse meeting with more than 50 lawmakers and urging them to support extreme risk legislation.
 New Mexico has the seventh-highest rate of gun suicide in the country.
 Every year, nearly 250 people die by gun suicide in New Mexico, with an average of 35 hours between gun suicide deaths.
 In a moment of crisis, access to a gun can be the difference between life and death: about 90 percent of suicide attempts using a gun end in death, compared to four percent of suicide attempts that do not involve a firearm.